-To participate in the Medicaid program, a taxi/livery provider must meet all applicable State, County and Municipal requirements for legal operation.
-Taxi/livery companies must also receive support from the appropriate local department of social services in the area in which the taxi/livery intends to operate in order to enroll into the Medicaid program unless they fall under purview of a local taxi and limousine commission.
+To participate in the Medicaid Program, a taxi/livery provider must meet all applicable State, County and Municipal requirements for legal operation.

+Taxi/livery companies must also receive support from the appropriate LDSS in the area in which the taxi/livery intends to operate in order to enroll into the Medicaid Program unless they fall under purview of a local taxi and limousine commission.